lonelycode/tyk-io-site-content/v1.8/access-control/oauth2.md

 9. If the access token is valid, Tyk will generate an access token an notify your webapp via webhook that a new access token has been granted and also any other keys that are related (e.g. the auth-code mentioned earlier)
 10. Your app should store these details in order to tie the access token to your users identity

-This seems like a complicated process and very verbose - however in actuality, the itegration piece is very small.
+This seems like a complicated process and very verbose - however in actuality, the integration piece is very small.
 As an API owner, the only steps that require active integration are:

 - Step (1) Creating OAuth Client ID's (This would need to be done anyway)
 - Step (4) Creating a page to receive the OAuth POST request, log the user in, authorise the client ID and redirect them back to the client app
 - Step (9) Create a webhook endpoint that accepts a POST request in order to store and update OAuth key data